I used to have a resume on here…but they’re so boring.

 Instead, I’d like to simply tell you how I became the freelance writer I am today.

 Since 2005, I’ve been a full-time freelancer, for both publications and businesses.
-I’ve been fortunate to work with a lot of terrific clients, from Forbes, Entrepreneur, and The Writer’s Market, to Costco and American Express.
-I also write the Make a Living Writing blog, where I teach freelance writers how to grow their income, and created the membership community Freelance Writers Den.
+I’ve been fortunate to work with a lot of terrific clients, from Forbes, Entrepreneur, Delta Sky, and The Writer’s Market, to Costco, Deloitte, and American Express.

 Before this most recent freelance phase, I spent nearly 7 years as a staff writer at the Puget Sound Business Journal, covering business doings in our great city of Seattle.
 I wrote about retail, ecommerce, restaurant, nonprofits, higher education and more.
 Interviewed Schultz, Nordstrom, Sinegal, Bezos, and many more.

 We filed at least four stories a week, so let’s see…that’d be 1,200 articles, give or take.
 I worked for two great editors, Rami Grunbaum and Don Nelson.
 Man, I learned a lot.

 One of the cool things I got to do was go on KPLU and talk about upcoming PSBJ stories with their host, Dave Meyer.
 My radio clips live on in the station’s archive.

 Before PSBJ, I spent five glamorous years covering home improvement retailing for the trade publication National Home Center News (now Home Channel News).
 I went on over 100 business trips, from New York to Anchorage.
 I learned how to sell merchandise at 100% markup and why we all buy what’s on the endcap, even if it’s not the best deal.

 Even farther back, I did a one-year stint editing an alternative paper in San Pedro, Random Lengths.
 I also produced, wrote, and served as on-air talent at Pacifica Station KPFK Los Angeles.